pidgu91/bookbot/README.md

 # bookbot
-BookBot takes a text file and returns the total for how many words and letters there are in a document
+BookBot takes a text file and returns the total for how many words and letters there are in the document